humanapi/humanapi-android-client/README.md

 ### 2. Launch Human Connect
 * Add a function to launch Connect along with:
  - `client_user_id`: Unique ID of there user on your system
- - `clientId`: Unique Id of your Human API application
+ - `client_id`: Unique Id of your Human API application
  - `auth_url`: URL on your server to post `sessionTokenObject` and complete the token exchange process
  - `public_token`: Necessary token for existing users to launch Connect in "edit mode"
  - `language`: (Optional) language code [as detailed here](http://hub.humanapi.co/docs/customizing-human-connect#localization)